The Nest

 Go Back To Previous Page

 NYC’s real estate market is one of the most competitive in the world for home buyers.
-For example, you think you have found your dream home on StreetEasy, and you go to the open house to get informed that you are competing with three other potential buyers.
+For example, you think you have found your dream home on StreetEasy and go to the open house to learn that you are competing with three other potential buyers.
 How to win a real estate bidding war on homes in NYC?
-Do not worry.
-NestApple is here to help!
-We are giving you strategies that will give you an edge on how to win real estate bidding wars.
+Real estate agents at NestApple are here to help!
+We are giving you strategies to give you an edge in winning real estate bidding wars.

 How to win a real estate bidding war on a house in NYC: first, run the comps.